-June 11, 2024
+June 21, 2024

-Thank you Chairman Kail, and thank you members of the committee for the opportunity to speak today.
+Thank you, Chairman, Kail, and thank you members of the committee for the opportunity to speak today.

-Before diving into the specifics of tax policy and the tax reforms in SB 269 and HB 2388; I want to start with the larger vision-which is how we make Pennsylvania more competitive, and more attractive for businesses and families; and what public policies will ensure economic growth so that all Pennsylvanians can flourish.
+Before diving into the specifics of tax policy and the tax reforms in SB 269 and HB 2388; I want to start with the economic crisis facing Pennsylvania, especially western Pennsylvania.